The Best Ski Resorts in North America for Spring Skiing

 Killington, Vermont

-The Beast of the East can often offer skiing up to around Memorial Day Weekend in May.
+Killington often has ski terrain open until around Memorial Day weekend in late May.
 Don’t expect a full mountain adventure, but there will be some limited terrain toward the end of its season.
-However, that typically means that there isn’t much beginner-friendly terrain.
-When there’s a freeze at night (this is Vermont after all) and sunshine in the morning, there’s some corn snow fun.
-Killington regularly offers a spring pass good from mid-March until the end of the season, which is also good at neighboring Pico, conditions permitting.
+However, note that late in the season, there isn’t much beginner-friendly terrain.
+We recommend checking Killington’s website ahead of your spring Vermont ski trip to see what terrain is open.
+You can usually count on some corn snow fun on a sunny spring day after freezing temperatures the night before.
+Killington regularly offers a pass for spring skiing from mid-March until the end of the season.
+Killington’s spring pass is also good at neighboring Pico,

 » Check out spring lodging options at Killington.